Prasanna-Venkatesan-6997/Insurance-Prediction-ML/README.md

 11. Vintage - Number of Days, Customer has been associated with the company
 12. Response - 1 : Customer is interested, 0 : Customer is not interested

-Descriptive analytics and statistics on the dataset is produced along with data preprocessing steps in the datavisualisation-preprocessing file and prediction is done in the predictivemodels file.
+Descriptive analytics and statistics on the dataset is produced along with data preprocessing steps in datavisualisation-preprocessing.ipynb and prediction is done in predictivemodels.ipynb.